prakashbh/dsa-2018/README.md

 Hashing is a blackbox.
 Hashing is also a magic box that is applicable in various computer science domains.
 Read the notes here from the ebook: [Hashing](https://www.smashwords.com/books/view/737188).

+**Test Yourself**
-Did you enjoy the 100 Questions Challenge? you can get the challenge questions here: [100 Questions Challenge]().
-The Mock Minor 1 question paper is here: [Mock Minor 01]().
+Did you enjoy the 100 Questions Challenge? you can get the challenge questions here: [100 Questions Challenge](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/100-questions-challenge-2018.pdf).
+The Mock Minor 1 question paper is here: [Mock Minor 01](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/mock-minor-01.pdf).

+Also note that the class had many short handout quzzies.
+Look out for them!

 **Chapter 04: Trees and Graphs**